-Instruction Hours / week L: 0 T: 0 P:2 Marks: Internal: 40 External: 60 Total: 100
+(PRACTICAL) Instruction Hours / week: L: 0 T: 0 P:2

+Total: 100 End Semester Exam: 3 Hours

-- 1. To Understand the Concept of indirect taxes emphasizing GST, CGST/IGST/SGST/UTGST and customs law. - 2.
-To know how to register GST. - 3.
+- 1. To Understand Concept of indirect taxes emphasizing GST, the CGST/IGST/SGST/UTGST and customs law. - To know how to register GST.
+2. - 3.
 To apply the GST provisions. - 4.
 To communicate orally and in written form the indirect taxations concepts and provisions. - 5.
 To be familiar with the standards and laws pertaining to the GST and customs and apply the knowledge lifelong. - 6.
 To learn and compute the GST liabilities.

-- 1. Comprehend on the Concept of indirect taxes emphasizing GST, CGST/IGST/SGST/UTGST and customs law. - 2.
+- 1. Comprehend Concept of indirect emphasizing GST, on the taxes CGST/IGST/SGST/UTGST and customs law. - 2.
 Know the procedure to register GST and apply GST provisions to business situations. - 3.
 Communicate orally and in written form the indirect taxations concepts and provisions. - 4.
 Familiar with the standards and laws pertaining GST and customs and apply the knowledge lifelong. - 5.
 Application of GST provisions for business concerns. - 6.
 Comprehend and compute GST liabilities. - 1.
 Provision of GST, the provisions related to levy of UTGST. - 2.
-Whether the following transactions will be considered as supply or not under GST laws (provisions) a) An individual buys a car for personal use and after a year sells it to a car dealer. - b) A dealer of air-conditioners permanently transfers an air conditioner from his stock in trade, for personal use at his residence. c) Provision of service or goods by a club or association or society to its members.
+Whether the following transactions will be considered as supply or not under GST laws (provisions) a) An individual buys a car for personal use and after a year sells it to a car dealer.

+b) A dealer of air-conditioners permanently transfers an air conditioner from his stock in trade, for personal use at his residence. c) Provision of service or goods by a club or association or society to its members.